bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

       UserPoolId: !Ref MyServicesUserPool
 ```

-Basically we are registering a client, with a secret, and that is only allowed to trigger the `client_credentials` flow, and the scopes `MyService/weather_read`.
-In another words, we are allowing this client to talk to MyService.
+Basically we are registering a client, with a secret, and that is only allowed
+to trigger the `client_credentials` flow, and the scopes
+`MyService/weather_read`.
+In another words, we are allowing this client (MyBFF) to talk
+to MyService.

 In the AWS console, in the App Integration tab